There's a new documentary on HBO Max about the life of actress Brittany Murphy – it’s called: What Happened, Brittany Murphy.

 She had a pension plan and a bank account, and she never put the Trust on those accounts.
 That means when Brittany passed away, those assets went directly to her husband, Simon.
 It's clear from her Will that this is not what Brittany wanted, and she did the right thing by creating an estate plan.
 But she missed that crucial final step of Trust Funding.
 Her Trust switch was still turned to “Off”.
 After she passed away, Brittany's business manager stated that her husband Simon started withdrawing money by the hundreds of thousands.
 There was even a report that said Simon's mother, Linda, informed Sharon that she had to leave her daughter's home, when, the home was the one asset actually left for Sharon.

 Eventually, Sharon did take her claim to the house and was able to sell it for $2.7 million, which was over a million dollars less than what Brittany had purchased it for.
 She was able to leave the house to her mom, but everything else she had, including her bank accounts and her pension, was left to her husband in direct opposition to what her estate plan said.

 The lesson here is that creating an estate plan is only the first half of the job.
 The second half is funding those documents with your assets.
 If you skip this part, then your entire estate plan might be for nothing.

-To learn more about Trust Funding, check out the information on our website.
 If you created an estate plan, but did not finish the process by doing the Trust Funding, reach out to us and talk to us about it.
 Even if we didn't do the original estate plan, we can still help you fund it properly.
 Brittany's death was tragic, but it's even sadder that her final wishes were not adhered to.
 Don't make the same mistake.